thatONEjustin/old-pages-broken/src/content/projects/just-a-calendar.md

 ---
-title: "Just a calendar"
+title: "Just A Calendar"
-date: January 17, 2024
-summary: "Been working on something"
-images: []
 ---

-<h2>Test</h2>
+### Okay gotta juggle markdown

+Just a calendar widget I'm building.
+I'll have an import soon enough.